-- whether or not an FTP server is listening or is available on a specified port - the response time of an FTP server
+- whether an FTP server is listening or is available on a specified port - the response time of an FTP server

 The FTP monitor tries to open an FTP connection to the server.
-If the response takes longer than the defined thresholds, up.time generates an alert.
+If the response takes longer than the defined thresholds, Uptime Infrastructure Monitor generates an alert.